-To determine average costs we used data from a 2013 government report on dental services, and filled in any gaps by looking at a couple of online consumer pricing tools.
+To determine average costs we used data from government report on dental services, and filled in any gaps by looking at a couple of online consumer pricing tools.
 We didn't include any related work that might accompany these procedures.

 The first insurance plan we looked at was Healthplex's Dentcare Adult, an $11/month offering on the New York health insurance marketplace.

-Although we didn't have much choice, we were legitimately curious about Dentcare Adult because its annual cost is comparable to a dental discount plan, and likewise it has no waiting period for procedures.
-A patient under the plan pays $48 per visit regardless of the type or number of procedures suffered, and the annual out-of-pocket expense is capped at $480 (10 co-pays).
+Dentcare Adult's annual cost is comparable to a dental discount plan and has no waiting period for procedures.
+A patient under the plan pays $48 per visit regardless of the type or number of procedures suffered and the annual out-of-pocket expense is capped at $480 (10 co-pays).

 The downside to such a bargain plan is that it offers limited to no coverage for more expensive treatments.
-While the procedures for James and Mary—cleanings, cavities, and an extraction—would likely be covered, Kevin's root canal would not, and he'd have to accept a cheaper stainless steel crown or pay full price for a more natural looking porcelain version.
+While the procedures cleanings, cavities, and an extraction would likely be covered, Kevin's root canal would not, and he'd have to accept a cheaper stainless steel crown or pay full price for a more natural looking porcelain version.

-The troubling part about the plan—and why we say you should do some digging before you choose any coverage—was that we almost missed the part about how Kevin would have to pay for his molar root canal by himself.
-This exclusion is mentioned once, on page 16 of the 40-page contract, while all the rest of Dentcare Adult's literature implies the exact opposite by listing root canal therapy as a covered treatment.
+The troubling part about the plan is that this exclusion is only mentioned once, on page 16 of the 40-page contract, while all the rest of Dentcare Adult's literature implies the exact opposite by listing root canal therapy as a covered treatment.
 (We called to confirm that it is indeed not covered.)

 For our second test insurance plan we looked at EssentialSmile 111, a $26/month policy from Solstice that's sold off the marketplace.
 EssentialSmile 111 also has no waiting period, and unlike Dentcare Adult would help cover Kevin's expensive molar troubles.
 (We called to confirm.)

 For our discount plans, we chose three products at random from a couple of aggregator sites that we found through a Google search.
 (We used DentalPlans.com, a Pg partner, but there are other equally good sites.)